How Long Does Nail Polish Take to Dry? 10 Pro Tips

 Polish TypeTouch-Dry TimeFully Cured TimeNotes

-Regular Polish10-30 minutes1-2 hoursThin coats dry fastest
+Regular Nail Polish10-30 minutes1-2 hoursThin coats dry fastest

 Gel Polish30-60 secondsImmediatelyRequires UV/LED lamp